Auxi98/Capstone_Data_Analytics/README.md

 By checking if any other data has been given about manual or automatic entry / logging , several activities was found and viewed for any correlation.

-By Fitbitís SmartTrack feature activities can be tracked in 4 ways:
+By Fitbit‚Äôs SmartTrack feature activities can be tracked in 4 ways:

 *tracker* = activity logs are those created using the multisport exercise mode on a Fitbit device.